bevy-cheatbook/bevy-cheatbook/src/programming/system-piping.md

 If you want to pass data between systems, you should use [Events][cb::event] instead.

+Your functions will be combined and Bevy will treat them as if they were a single big [system][cb::system] with all the combined system parameters for data access.

 ## Example: Handling [`Result`]s

 One useful application of system piping is to be able to return errors (allowing